 A primary aim of PCR2 is to ensure that there are no outstanding and unmanaged safeguarding risks to children, young people and vulnerable adults posed by church officers.
 The review will seek to ensure that the support needs of known survivors of church abuse have been considered and met.
 Parishes have a key role to play in PCR2.

-During 2020, a team of independent reviewers will be considering all cases of concern relating to the behaviour of church officers towards children and vulnerable people known to the Diocese.
+During 2020, a team of independent reviewers considered all cases of concern relating to the behaviour of church officers towards children and vulnerable people known to the Diocese.

 Support for survivors of abuse

 Survivors were not invited to contribute to the 2007 PCR and the Church has wanted to ensure a different, trauma-informed approach within PCR2.
 Listening to survivor voices has helped to shape the plans for PCR2.

 Individuals who wish to make representations to the PCR2 process or who wish to come forward with information or make disclosures regarding church-related abuse should contact the Diocesan Safeguarding Team (contact details below).

 However, realising that this may not feel safe for those with a lived experience of abuse from within the Church, a dedicated telephone helpline, operated independently by the NSPCC, has been set up.
 The helpline number is 0800 80 20 20.

 Anyone can use the helpline to provide information or to raise concerns regarding abuse within the Church of England context, whether they are reporting issues relating to children or adults or seeking to blow the whistle on poor safeguarding practice.

 We have commissioned thirtyone:eight, an independent Christian safeguarding charity, to deliver an independent confidential helpline to support the PCR2 review process in the Diocese of Southwark.
 This helpline is operated by a team of safeguarding advisers with professional safeguarding experience, skill and expertise in supporting individuals impacted by abuse.